 On Saturday, November 22, a celebration of Lance Gowland’s life was held in Sydney.
+He was a proud 78’er for Gay Liberation risking life and limb for the rights of LGBTQI people.
 I couldn’t go because of my broken leg but I did send some photos and and some words to be recited as the photos appeared in the appropriate space of Lance’s life in the slide show.

 I first met Lance when he answered the Call to Action, for the Flotillas of Hope, to bring hope to the refugees imprisoned on Nauru.
 He wrote me an email saying he had a boat and he was willing to sail it to Nauru.
 For him very simple words to utter, but for me, they were miraculous sounds that further crystallized the dream of going to Nauru.
 Now we had at least 2 boats – Eureka and One Off in Brisbane.
 When the Call to Action was sent on its email trajectory, there were no boats, no money, no technology, no crew.
 All there was, was a dream quickening into life any time someone offered some support for the dream to manifest.